alaminopu/weather-report/README.md

 This is a simple angular project to get current weather report by using coordinates or zip code.
 Public API to get the weather data - [http://openweathermap.org/current](http://openweathermap.org/current)

-## Updating Tools and Packages
+## Installing Tools and Packages

-You can update the tool dependencies by running:
+You can install the tool dependencies by running:

 ```
-npm update
+npm install
 ```

 This will find the latest versions that match the version ranges specified in the `package.json` file.

-You can update the Angular dependencies by running:
+You can install the Angular dependencies by running:

 ```
-bower update
+bower install
 ```

 This will find the latest versions that match the version ranges specified in the `bower.json` file.